 4. Respect personal space

-Furthermore, the teammates in general cases would be working from different time zones.
-Notifications or chat messages or emails most certainly can ruin someone’s sleep, disturb their family time, or wake the kids up.
-It is important that you discuss and decide work schedules with your remote team.
+Furthermore, the teammates, in general cases, would be working from different time zones.
+Notifications, chat messages or emails most certainly can ruin someone’s sleep, disturb their family time, or wake the kids up.
+It is important that you discuss and decide on work schedules with your remote team.
 With this, you are showing that you respect their time and care for their well-being.

 5. Train and support your management

-This sudden change in the operations of management might be hard on your team leaders and project managers.
+This sudden change in management operations might be hard on your team leaders and project managers.
 They might experience a surge in anxiety about disruptions to the workflow that they will be accountable for.
-Some may feel they can be good coaches only when they can be physically present, being doubtful that they can engage with other remote team members effectively.
+Some may feel they can be good coaches only when they are physically present, doubting that they can engage with other remote team members effectively.
 Some managers do not trust workers they can not see.

 They need your support, both practically and emotionally.
-Be affirming about the situation and make them understand the altered deadlines, encourage them.
+Be affirming about the situation, making them understand the altered deadlines, and encouraging them.
 Know that your managers always need to know you have their back.

 Train them with actionable insights as to how they can lead a remote working team effectively.

-Sentrient has developed a managing remote teams training course, that will help businesses, team leaders, managers etc to handle a remote team effectively.
+Sentrient has developed a managing remote teams training course that will help businesses, team leaders, managers, etc., handle a remote team effectively.